romainbessugesmeusy/php-sql-query/README.md

 		}
 	}

-To use this filter, you'll have to modified the static `filterClass` property from the select we just created or specify it as a parameter of the `->filter()` method:
+To use this filter, you'll have to modified the `filterClass` property from the select:

 	$projects = new ProjectSelect();
 	$projects->filter()->deleted(true);